gemix15/Ironhack-Homework-1/README.md

 <h1><em>WELCOME TO LITTLE CODEWARRIORS BATTLE GAME</em></h1>

 In this game you can start a battle between two characters.
-It's possible to choose between a Warrior or a Wizard.
+It's possible to choose between a Warrior, Wizard, Werewolf, Knight or Big boss.

 Each one of them has two different attacks, each character will make a random attack, the heavy attack spends 5 energy, the weak attack recharges 1 energy and in case of not having energy for any of the attacks it will recover two of energy.

+The heavy attack takes as much life as the strength of the attacker and the weak half as the strength.